 “As it turns out, I’m a very typical domestic abuse victim … Domestic violence happens to everyone.
 All races, all religions, all income and education levels,” says Steiner.
 “Why did I stay?
 The answer is easy.
 I didn’t know he was abusing me.
 Even though he held those loaded guns to my head, pushed me downstairs, threatened to kill our dog, pulled the key out of the car ignition as I drove down the highway, poured coffee grinds on my head as I dressed for a job interview, I never once thought of myself as a battered wife.
 Instead, I was a very strong woman in love with a deeply troubled man and I was the only person on earth who could help him face his demons.”

 To hear Steiner’s terrifying story — and how she finally got out by going public and talking to everyone she could about what was happening behind closed doors — listen to this powerful talk.
-And below, four more speakers brave enough to share their similar personal experiences and let others know they are not alone.
+And below, five more speakers brave enough to share their personal experiences and let others know they are not alone.

 Theresa Flores: Find a voice with soap